 Tying it all together

-In summary, we’ve configured a scheduled task on a designated machine to fetch, extract, and place the compressed and uncompressed security intelligence packages in a file share.
+In summary, we’ve configured a scheduled task on a designated machine to fetch, extract, and place the uncompressed security intelligence packages in a file share.
 Non-persistent VDI machines are pointed to this share in order to fetch the updates.
 We also went over a few of the bare minimum settings to provide first boot protection for non-persistent VDI machines, as well as a few other settings that should be optimized for them.
 Automation is definitely the glue here that keeps all of this together.

 From the VDI master perspective, fold all of these settings together either in the registry or by using a local group policy object.